 - Providing financial support to community events and organisations

-The Town Council is committed to taking an active role supporting and promoting sustainable development in the towns by engaging with residents, local stakeholder groups and the local Planning Authority making reference to the adopted Neighbourhood Plan and SDC’s Local Plan.
+The Town Council is committed to taking an active role supporting and promoting sustainable development in the towns by engaging with residents, local stakeholder groups and the local Planning Authority making reference to the adopted Neighbourhood Plan and the Somerset Council Local Plan.

-The Town Council will work with District Council and other organisations to actively promote Burnham-on-Sea as a Tourism destination.
+The Town Council will work with Somerset Council and other organisations to actively promote Burnham-on-Sea as a Tourism destination.

 Specifically, the Town Council will seek to:

 - Support the local commercial environment and community by encouraging continued development of education and work-based skills

 - Support the promotion of Burnham-on-Sea and Highbridge

 - Actively support and encourage local tourism e.g. Tourist Information office, Project Coach, etc